andraugust/andraugust.github.io/quantum-3.md

 \bar\psi(p,0) = \frac{1}{(2\pi \sigma_p^2)^{1/4}} \exp (-\frac{(p-p_0)^2}{4\sigma_p^2})
 $$

 When squared, this wavepacket is a Gaussian centered around $$p_0$$ with spread $$\sigma_p$$.
 In position space the corresponding wavefunction is

 $$
 \psi(x,0) = \left( \frac{4 \sigma_p^2 \hbar^2}{2\pi} \right)^{1/4} \exp(-\sigma_p^2 x^2 /\hbar^2) \exp(ip_0x/\hbar)
 $$

-Which is a Gaussian multiplied by a wave factor.
+Which is a Gaussian function multiplied by a wave factor.
 By inspection, position space uncertainty is related to momentum space uncertainty by $$\sigma_x \sigma_p = \hbar/2$$, which is exactly the lower limit of the Heisenberg uncertainty relation.

 Plugging $$\psi(x,0)$$ into the SE we find that it's actually _not_ a solution, which shouldn't come as a surprise—we already showed that solutions are planewaves of the form $$A \exp i(kx-\omega t)$$.
 So technically wavepackets don't describe single particles, _but_ we can add several planewaves together such that their superposition _approximates_ a wavepacket, and the sum of planewaves _is_ a solution to the SE, so in this sense wavepackets are realistic.